We cover the basics and more in our ABCs of Marketing Measurement series. Learn More

 In the ever-evolving landscape of marketing, Key Performance Indicators (KPIs) are invaluable tools for measuring success and driving growth.
 From website traffic to customer acquisition cost, KPIs provide actionable insights that enable marketers to make data-driven decisions.
 KPIs play an important role in marketing mix modeling are essential to track for effective marketing campaigns.

-L is for Liner vs Multiplicative Modeling
+L is for Linear vs Multiplicative Modeling

 Marketing mix modeling (MMM) is a powerful technique that enables businesses to analyze the impact of marketing activities on sales and revenue.
 Two of the leading techniques are linear and multiplicative modeling.
 There are some key differences between these methodologies, their applications in marketing, and their effectiveness in providing actionable insights for optimizing marketing strategies.